davidjbuchanan/MS3-lockdown/README.md

     - Images from http://itv.com and http://bbcgoodfood.com have cookies set with sameSite attribute.
 - **404 error**
     - DevTools failed to load SourceMap: Could not load content for chrome-extension://dodmmooeoklaejobgleioelladacbeki/dist/gitpodify.bundle.js.map.

+### User-testing
+- Testing to select group of targeted users and a development professional highlighted these 5 points:
+    -   Alert text was not vertically centered.
+This was rectified
+    -   The 'subsrcibe' link on the navbar was identified as potentially premature and that a "give away" should be offered to the user prior promotion of a subscription servive.
+    -   Images uploaded by user's should be hamdled ny a third party in order to give the user greater autonomy over the image used and not reliant on web available images.
+    - Edit buttons allowing addition and deletion of fields in the 'add recipe' and 'edit recipe' should be "more available" to the user i.e. at the bottom or side of a growing list.
+    - The footer is not at the bottom of the page which some test users highlighted but did not seem bothered about.

 ##### back to [top](#table-of-contents)